 5 Signs Your Blog Comment Etiquette May Need Improvement

 The modern blogosphere has taken idea-sharing and interaction to completely new levels.
-We find ourselves rubbing virtual elbows with a wider circle of people than ever before, yet in the safe confines of our offices and homes, we find it easier to neglect basic etiquette.
+We find ourselves rubbing virtual elbows with a wider circle of people than ever before, we find it easier to neglect basic etiquette.
 Remember those people you were rubbing elbows with?
 They could be your next business connection, client, or an emerging industry leader.
 What kind of impression are you making?
 If you fall under any of these categories, you might want to brush up on your comment-iquite:

 1. You don’t comment

 With so much “free” information out there, it’s easy to take for granted that there are real people investing real hours of time (and money) into their blog posts.
 If you’re just consuming and not contributing, you’re cheating both the author and yourself.
 Taking a few moments to comment is like a donation of time to thank the author for providing useful information.
 But it’s not all about being polite – you stand to gain from joining in on the conversation by contributing your own knowledge and forming relationships with others in your industry.
 In addition to widening your professional exposure, you have a good chance of attracting other readers to your own blog or website.